Mean-field limit for a class of stochastic ergodic control problems: Introduction

 where $\alpha$ is a $C^1$ control function from $\mathbb{R}^n$ to $\mathbb{R}^n$ and $W_t$, $t \geq 0$, is an $n$ dimensional standard Brownian motion, with the following cost functional

 Here $\mathcal{V}:\mathbb{R}^n \times \mathcal{P}(\mathbb{R}^n) \rightarrow \mathbb{R}$ (where $\mathcal{P}(\mathbb{R}^n)$ is the space of probability measures on $\mathbb{R}^n$ endowed with the metric given by the weak convergence) is a regular function satisfying some technical hypotheses (see Section \ref{section_technical} below) and $\mathbb{E}_{x_0}$ is the expectation with respect to the solution $X_t$ to the SDE \eqref{eq:SDEmain} such that $X_0=x_0\in \mathbb{R}^n$.
 We prove existence and uniqueness of the optimal control $\alpha\in C^1(\mathbb{R}^n,\mathbb{R}^n)$ for the problem given by \eqref{eq:SDEmain} and \eqref{eq:J1}.
-Furthermore we propose an $N$-particle Markovian approximation of the previous problem providing a proof of the convergence of the value functions (defined in equations \eqref{eq:mathfrakJ} and \eqref{eq:mathfraJ2}) and of the invariant finite dimensional probability laws which permits us to establish the convergence (on the path space), with respect to the relative entropy of the probability law of the $N$-particles approximation process, to the one of the McKean-Vlasov dynamics given by \eqref{eq:SDEmain} and \eqref{eq:J1}.
-We remark that the cost functional explicitly depends on the law of the process $X_t$ and under natural assumptions we prove that the optimal control can also be expressed in terms of the same law.\\
+Furthermore we present an $N$-particle Markovian approximation of the previous problem and give a proof of the convergence of the corresponding value functions and of the invariant finite dimensional probability laws to those given by the one of the McKean-Vlasov dynamics.
+We remark that the cost functional explicitly depends on the law of $X_t$ and, under natural assumptions, we prove that the optimal control can also be expressed in terms of the same law.\\